okoham/lalaproject/README.md

 we call that repository __origin__

+## delete local stuff completely

+then: `git clone https://github.com/okoham/lalaproject.git` re-creates that stuff into the folder `lalaproject`

 ## usual stuff when I do changes
 - `git add <filename>`
 - `git commit -m "great description"`